 Welcome to the 2020 Innovation by Design Awards, the world’s most prestigious competition honoring the intersection of design and business.
 We’ve recruited an all-star cast of designers, executives, and thought leaders to judge the awards.
-Meet them below, and stay tuned as we add even more judges before the competition’s deadline in May.
+Meet them below.

 Hartmut Esslinger was the first designer to bring human-driven, high-touch design to the world of complex hardware and software technology.
 He founded frog design in his native Germany in 1969 and expanded it to the United States in 1982—and then with his wife Patricia Roller to all five continents.
 He also is a teacher at the DeTao Design School in Shanghai and cofounder of the Esslinger Group, an innovative product company in Shenzhen.
 In 2017, he received the only once awarded World Design Medal by the World Design Organization.

 Kelly Wearstler, founder and principal of Kelly Wearstler design studio in Los Angeles, is an American designer creating multi-faceted, experiential residential, hospitality, commercial and retail environments as well as expansive collections of lifestyle product designs and brand collaborations.

 Albert Shum leads a collaborative team creating the future of experiences and devices at Microsoft.
 His team currently drives incubation for the M365 ecosystem, focused on the responsibility of design to create intelligent and inclusive experiences.